Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Tn** Minimum segment length (mm) (because smooth XYZ motion is approximated by means of segmentation)

 The higher S and lower T are, the better (more straight) straight line moves are, but at the cost of processing and time needed to calculate kinematics.
 The simulation B1:S will give information about the qualitity of the settings.

-**Xn Yn Zn** are cartesian coordinates of the robot stand, the DH X0Y0Z0 origin.
 # Drive configuration
 The 6 axes are named XYZUVW.
 Additional axes for 7 and more axis robots will be named ABC...
 M92 values are steps per degree for rotational axes and steps per mm for prismatic axes.
 # G10 tool offset